slotdawg/ts2020/peer/peer.rst

    - **Username** - NTNXLAB\\Administrator
    - **Password** - nutanix/4u

 #.
-Within the VM, download the File System Analyzer installer: https://www.peersoftware.com/downloads/fsa/13/FileSystemAnalyzer_win64.exe.
+Within the VM, download the File System Analyzer installer: https://www.peersoftware.com/downloads/fsa/13/FileSystemAnalyzer_win64.exe

 #.
 Run the installer and select **Immediate Installation**.

    .. figure:: images/fsa1.png

-   Once the installation is complete, the File System Analyzer wizard will automatically be launched.
+   Once the installation is complete, the File System Analyzer wizard is automatically launched.

 #.
 The **Introduction** screen provides details on information collected and reported by the utility.
 Click **Next**.